How to get from Lanzarote to Fuerteventura, Spain

 Since the flight arrived late, we booked a room in Puerto del Carmen, then travelled on to Fuerteventura the next day.
 When we left the islands, we flew from Fuerteventura to Milan — we rarely do round trips!

-If you’re thinking of doing something similar, either to save money or to see more of the Canary Islands (after all, why see just one of them when you can see more?), you’ll need to know how to get from Lanzarote to Fuerteventura.
+If you’re thinking of doing something similar, either to save money or to see more of the Canary Islands, you’ll need to know how to get from Lanzarote to Fuerteventura.

 If you arrive in the morning and aren’t interested in hanging around on Lanzarote, you can catch bus 61 direct from the airport to the port.

 The journey covered at least a third of the island, so it’s a cheap way to see some of the sights of Lanzarote, such as the arid hills and white villages.
-We arrived in Playa Blanca at around 12.55 and wandered into the town centre, where we followed a pedestrian street all the way to the port — allow at least 15 minutes to find your way, though the walk itself is only about ten minutes.
+We arrived in Playa Blanca at around 12.55 and wandered into the town centre, where we followed a pedestrian street all the way to the port — allow at least 15 minutes between the bus stop and the port to find your way, though the walk itself is only about ten minutes.

 The ferries leave right on time, so make sure you board at least 15 minutes early — the gangway came in five minutes before our departure time on our ferry.
 It’s a short trip: 20 or 25 minutes depending on which company you travel with, and you’ll be dropped in the beach town of Corralejo.

 From here you can catch a bus to many parts of the island, such as the capital Puerto Rosario.
 To get to the airport you’ll need to travel to Puerto Rosario and then get another bus, but if your final destination is Corralejo, you’ve already arrived!
 Corralejo is pretty small so if you don’t have too much luggage you should be able to walk to your accommodation.

 Note: this article was originally published in 2013, but was updated with current links and information in 2022